 The long live noodles were another winner.
 I was skeptical about the ground-up chicken pieces, but they turned out fine.
 I think chunks might have been better, but the smashed version was also tasty.
 The sauce flavor was amazing though!
 My only complaint was that there were not enough noodles.
 I had lots of leftover meat and mushrooms, so I just cooked up a batch of other noodles the next day, and made this meal again.
 Definitely repeatable, and easy!

-The cuban beef bowls was the easiest to prepare of the bunch.
-The pineapple salsa was a nice addition that I hadn’t considered making before.
-I had another cuban dish from two other meal kit services and wasn’t very impressed, but the beef bowls here really tasted great.
+The Cuban beef bowls meal was the easiest to prepare of the bunch.
+The pineapple salsa was a nice addition that I hadn't considered making before.
+I had another Cuban dish from two other meal kit services and wasn't very impressed, but the beef bowls here really tasted great.

 Overall, the portions were larger than expected!
 Even with me eating a lot and my girlfriend eating small portion, we usually has leftovers.